Fawwaz Tuqan

-Tuqan has taught at establishments such as Yale University, University of Minnesota, University of Jordan, and the American University of Beirut.
+Tuqan has taught at Yale University (as an assistant), University of Minnesota (as an assistant professor), University of Jordan (assistant and associate professor), and the American University of Beirut.
 He also served as Minister of Social Development in Jordan from 1988 to 1989.

 In 2004 he was appointed a professor at the American University of Beirut (AUB).

 Early life and family

-Tuqan was born in Nablus in 1940.
-He lived briefly in Tulkarm, then the family moved back to Amman.
-He went to high school in Beirut.
+Tuqan was born in Jerusalem in 1940.
+At a young age he lived briefly in Jerusalem, Tulkarm and Nablus, then the family moved to Amman, Jordan.
+He went to high school in Beirut, Lebanon.

-Tuqan has five daughters and three sons: Karimah, Yumn, Ghanwah, Al Fadeil, Duniazad, Al Muthanna, Fawz and Mustafa.
+Tuqan has five daughters and three sons.